Eunectes beniensis

-Eunectes beniensis is a boa species known only from the northeastern parts of Bolivia.
+Eunectes beniensis is a boa species known from the northeastern parts of Bolivia and possibly nearby Brazil.
 Its common names, the Bolivian anaconda and Beni anaconda, are derived from the geographic location of its native habitat: the Beni area of Bolivia.
 Like all boas, it is nonvenomous.
+It eats fish, chickens, dogs, and cats.

 Description

 Eunectes beniensis is a species of boa, reaching between 3.3–4.4 m in length and can weigh up to 35 kg.
 It was initially believed to be the result of hybridization between the green (Eunectes murinus) and yellow anaconda (Eunectes notaeus), but was later determined to be a distinct species.
 Its taxonomic status is unclear due to lack of information and the similarity in appearance to Eunectes notaeus.
 It is closely related to Eunectes notaeus and Eunectes deschauenseei.

 Range, habitat and behavior

 The Bolivian anaconda's habitat usually consists of wetlands and other muddy, swampy or flooded areas.
 It is known only from northern Bolivia.